-UI System Corp.
-Undertaking Amount Docket No.
+UI System Labrador Utilities, Inc. Corp.
+Undertaking Amount \$75,165

-Labrador Utilities, Inc. \$75,165 080249-WS
+Docket No. 080249-WS

-Proposed Cumulative Total \$511,584
+Proposed Cumulative Total

 The criteria for a corporate undertaking include sufficient liquidity, ownership equity, profitability, and interest coverage to guarantee any potential refund.
-Staff reviewed the financial statements of the parent company to determine if UI can support a corporate undertaking on behalf of its subsidiaries.
-UI's 2006, 2007 and 2008 financial statements were used to determine the financial condition of the Company.
+We reviewed the financial statements of the parent company to determine if UI can support a corporate undertaking on behalf of its subsidiaries.
+We used UI's 2006, 2007 and 2008 financial statements to determine the financial condition of the Company.
 Net income has been on average three times greater than the requested cumulative corporate undertaking amount over the three year period.
 However, UI experienced a net loss in 2008.
-The Company has also experienced a steady decline in its interest coverage ratio and relative level of net income over the three year review period.
+UI has also experienced a steady decline in its interest coverage ratio and relative level of net income over the three year review period.
 In addition, UI's average equity ratio has decreased to 40.7 percent in 2008 from 44.8 percent in 2007.

-Staff believes UI has inadequate liquidity, profitability, and interest coverage to support a corporate undertaking in the amount requested.
-While the existing corporate undertaking amount of \$75,165 secured on behalf of Labrador Utilities is still appropriate, the incremental increase in funds subject to refund in the amount of \$436,419 should be secured.
-Staff recommends that UI be required to secure a surety bond, letter of credit, or escrow agreement to guarantee any new monies collected subject to refund.
-Alternatively, the Utility could establish an escrow agreement with an independent financial institution.
+UI does not have adequate liquidity, profitability, and interest coverage to support a corporate undertaking in the amount requested.
+While the existing corporate undertaking amount of \$75,165, secured on behalf of Labrador Utilities is still appropriate, the incremental increase in funds subject to refund in the amount of \$436,419 shall be secured.
+UI shall secure a surety bond, letter of credit, or escrow agreement to guarantee any new monies collected subject to refund.
+Alternatively, Alafaya could establish an escrow agreement with an independent financial institution.

-If the Utility chooses a bond as security, the bond should contain wording to the effect that it will be terminated only under the following conditions:
+If the utility chooses a bond as security, the bond shall contain wording to the effect that it will be terminated only under the following conditions: